Martlark/node-static-change-detect-server/README.md

 # node-static-change-detect-server
-node js static web server with file change detection.
+node js static web server with file change detection that effects a browser refresh.
+Refresh notice is sent to the injected code in your web page from the server using HTML web sockets.

 Requirements.
 =============